pulecka/teze/readme.md

 ##Neoformalismus
 Neoformalistická filmová teorie je přistup ke zkoumání filmů, jejich tvorby a působení na diváka.20 Začíná se objevovat v 80. letech v textech představitelů Wisconsinské školy - Davida Bordwella, Janet Staigerpvé a Kristin Thompsonové.
 Základem neoformalismu je ruský literární formalismus, obohacený o konstruktivistickou teorii vnímání a novou filmovou historii soustředící se na podmínky tvorby a percepce.21 Neoformalistický výzkum vychází ze zkoumání samotného díla, na který jsou aplikovány metody textové analýzy - sledováním kategorií stylistiky, narativních metod, systémů a funkce dochází k odhalování fungování filmu a jeho působení na diváka.22

+Artistic form is best thou-9ht of in relation to the humarn being who wartches the play, reads the novel, listens to the piece of rnusic, or views the film.
+Percepce ve všech oblastech života je aktivní operací.
+Mysl neustále pracuje a porovnává smyslové vstupy s naučenými vzory a hledá řád, a .
+It is constantly seekin-9 order and significance, testin,--g the world for breaks in the habitr.ral pattern.
+Umělecká díla spoléhají na tuto dynamickou a organizující povahu lidského vnímání.
+Poskytují organizované příležitosti They pro- vide or-eanized occasions in which we exercise and develop our ability to pay attentron, to antrcrpate upcomlng events, to construct er whole out of parts and to feel an emotionatl response to that whole.
+The best answer to our question would seem to be that the artwork cues us to perform a specific activity.

+Among the problems that arise with an active heuristic with no fixed theoretical points is the problem of continually shifting objects of analysis.
+Bordwell and Thompson say that they provide “stylistic/narrative devices” and “systems” which help the analyst identify conditions of production.
+These categories provide teleological normative functions that poetic Neoformalism positions its object against.
+In short, a film must be scrutinized both as a subject and within the range of genre it is positioned against.
+This antagonism allows the analyst to provide indices of variance among the film in question as it is positioned against its normative counterparts.

+Bordwell and Thompson have constructed three expository models for the Neoformalist heuristic.
+These include:

+1. Rational-Agent Model–The purpose of which is to reconstruct the historical conditions present at the time of the filmmakers employment of his/her agency.

+2. Institutional Model–the social and economic system of filmmaking examines the filmmaker’s “constraints” in filmmaking.
+These would include, labor, economics, and technology available to the filmmaker.

+3. Perceptual-Cognitive Model–This model attempts to explain the effects of film as it is constructed and against the inferences of the viewer.
+These include elements of style, narrative norms and technique, as well as continuity editing.

 Pro neoformalisty je základem umění ozvláštnění, tedy rekontextualizace.23 Ozvláštnění vede diváka k tomu, aby se soustředil na vnímání, aby zapomněl na jeho praktickou vrstvu.
 Thompsonová zdůrazňuje, že film je výhradně umělým konstruktem s prvotním estetickým cílem, jež nemá žádné přirozené vlastnosti.24 Ozvláštnění je chápáno jako součást účinku díla.25 Neoformalisté užívají v této oblasti pojmu komplikovaná forma.26
 19 Gombrich 1979: 50.
 20 Thompson 1998: 5.
 21 Thompson 1998: 7.
 22 Bordwell 1989: 382.
 23 Thompson 1998: 9.
 24 Thompson 1998: 10.
 25 Thompson 1998: 11.
 26 Thompson 1998: 11.